farmeroy/time-bandit/README.md

 as well as view all of the events associated with each task, including the duration of each event as well as when the event occurred.

+The first time you run the app, an sqlite database will be created at `~/.time_bandit.db3`

 Example usage:

 `$ tb task start <name of task> -details 'optional description of the task'`